omnibenchmark/omniValidator/README.md

 )
 ```

-Validation requirements can be accessed on the [official repo of the module](https://github.com/ansonrel/omniValidator/tree/main/src/omniValidator/schemas).
+Validation requirements can be accessed on the [official repo of the module](https://github.com/omnibenchmark/omniValidator/tree/main/src/omniValidator/schemas).

 ### Validate JSON files only

 JSON files contain metadata and are used in most Omnibenchmark projects.
-The output JSON files of a project can be validated as follows:
+The content and structure of JSON files  can be validated as follows:

 ```